 - While 7 to 8% is a decent estimate for average stock market returns, most people are not comfortable with having all of their money in stocks due to the volatility of the market.
 Therefore, when diversifying your portfolio, you may have to settle on a lower rate of return if you want to curb some of the risk.

-Achieving financial independence using the 4% rule.
+Achieving your financial freedom number using the 4% rule.

 The 4% rule is a valuable tool in determining where you should begin setting your benchmark portfolio goal.
 It also helps demonstrate how cutting down on spending can dramatically alter the amount of money you need to have in order to be considered financially independent.
 A couple that spends $100,000 per year has to have $2,500,000 in their portfolio versus a couple that spends $50,000 and only needs $,125,000.

-How far are you from financial independence?
+How far are you from your financial freedom number?

 Use this 4% rule calculator to determine how far you are away to achieving financial independence.